amklin/CYOA_Game/README.md

 ## Overview

 This is a project created as part of the Computer Science and Software Engineering course at High Technology High School (Junior Year).
 This a copy of a project from https://github.com/CSE-HighTechHighSchool/AG22_6 (private repository).
+The final presentation for the game, which also includes documentation for the Classes and functions, can be found here: [presentation.pdf](https://github.com/amklin/Labors-of-Hercules-Choose-Your-Own-Adventure-Game/blob/112ae5e97c96a50cdd7db25c07a5eaf0fc179342/presentation.pdf).

 ## Game Description